 - Authors retain copyright over their work.
 Authors give Rivet the right to publish the work on the Rivet website; this right is exclusive for 6 months from the date of publication.
 Thereafter, the author is welcome to reprint the work elsewhere.

 - Rivet pays $25 per author per issue, regardless of genre, length or number of pieces.
-(These rates are valid for 2017 and may change.)
+(These rates can change from year to year as they are based on the amount of funding we receive from supporters.)